-We publish more detailed information about our performance in the Annual Report to Residents (pdf, 217kb), focusing on the areas that matter most to you, and showing how performance has changed between one year and the next.
+We publish more detailed information about our performance in the Annual Report to Residents (pdf, 72kb), focusing on the areas that matter most to our residents, and showing how performance has changed between one year and the next.
 We also include performance information in our Annual Report and Financial Statements (pdf, 1mb).

 We are committed to achieving great performance throughout our business.
-We share selected performance information with all employees throughout Peabody Group.
-Our "Customer First" indicators reflect the high priority we place on achieving excellent customer service.
+We share selected performance information with all employees throughout the Peabody Group.

 We are committed to being open and transparent in the way we conduct our business and interact with our customers.